 - Office of the President (University Secretary, Deputy to the President) (1)

-- Senior Vice Provost for Community and Diversity (Employee Council sponsor) (1)
+- Vice Provost, Equity and Inclusion (Employee Council sponsor) (1)

 - "Emory Report" reporter (1)